compound-finance/comet/certora/README.md

 This section details the verification of Comet.
 Over fifty properties are defined for Comet. the properties are separated into sections, starting with the high-level properties.
 In addition, a methodology for checking reentrancy safety has been applied to verify the unlikely case of a call back from an ERC20 contract.
-Last, a set of properties for listing ERC20 assets are formally defined and can be easily applied on any ERC20 contract.
+Lastly, a set of properties for listing ERC20 assets are formally defined and can be easily applied on any ERC20 contract.